andreialecu/dpd-codemodule/README.md

 ### Installation

-In your app's root directory, type `npm install dpd-code --save` into the command line or [download the source](https://github.com/deployd/dpd-code).
-This should create a `dpd-code` directory in your app's `node_modules` directory.
+In your app's root directory, type `npm install dpd-codemodule --save` into the command line or [download the source](https://github.com/deployd/dpd-codemodule).
+This should create a `dpd-codemodule` directory in your app's `node_modules` directory.

 See [Installing Modules](http://docs.deployd.com/docs/using-modules/installing-modules.md) for details.